You’ve seen the ads. You’ve watched the vids telling you how to make 6 figures a month with your social media following.

 1. Online Community

-A paid community monetizes work you’re already doing (creating content), gives people something it’s in their nature to want (human connection and belonging), and turns it into the ultimate business model (recurring revenue).
+Paid communities are great because they monetize work you’re already doing (creating content), give people something it’s in their nature to want (human connection and belonging), and turn it into the ultimate business model (recurring revenue).

-A lot of communities work on a monthly membership charge, but there are a bunch of different ways to monetize them, including selling courses, charging for sub-groups, or upselling into a service like coaching.
+While communities often work on membership models, they can also be monetized and bundled with selling courses, charging for sub-groups, or upselling into a service like coaching.

 How to monetize with community